Arguably the most cosmopolitan of Indonesia’s islands, Java is bursting with energy.

-Now, while several National Parks protect lush pockets of Java's tropical wilderness, the island is the most developed in Indonesia and contributes over half the country's GDP, with its beautiful rural landscapes characterised by vivid green plantations and paddies.
+- Several National Parks protect lush pockets of Java's tropical wilderness, and the island's beautiful rural landscapes are characterised by vivid green plantations and paddies.

 Capital city Jakarta is easily Indonesia’s most urban experience.
 It’s not for everyone, especially if you’re visiting for chilled out beaches or steamy jungles.
 But it’s undeniably fascinating - impossibly huge, creaking beneath a booming population, with international wealth and glossy ideals veneered over higgledy-piggledy infrastructure that teeters but (just about) holds it all up.
 Jakarta’s privileged do things with style; there’s some seriously luxurious accommodation, swish boutique shopping and, for nightlife, a heady mix of world class restaurants, lurid lights, bohemian chic, and markets serving up amazing street food long after dark.